The Gateless Barrier (sometimes Gateless Gate) (無門關 Wúménguān; Japanese: 無門関 Mumonkan) was first published on this day, the 5th of November, in 1228.

 There have been a number of translations into English.
 Here’s a link to an early version by the monk Nyogen Senzaki and Paul Reps.

 I especially recommend four that include particularly insightful commentaries.
 I don’t provide links as excepting Guo Gu’s more recent book, the rest have been around for years and may be obtained both new and used.
-(I am always a fan of Abebooks)
+(I am a longtime fan of Abebooks, which I think is used by more professional used book dealers as their sales platform than any other site).
+I think there are good arguments for each of these if you were only to read one.
+If I were forced to choose, I would vacillate, but probably land on Aitken Roshi’s.

 Robert Aitken, The Gateless Barrier (The Wu-Men Kuan – Mumonkan), North Point Press, 1991, New York